matthewGrinde/stunning-doodle/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+We will use a simple graphic user interface.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.